The Oregon Young Scholars Program

-Powerful and empowering
+OYSP is powerful and empowering

+The Oregon Young Scholars Program is a FREE four-year college prep program.
+The only investment required is active participation in a scholar’s personal and academic success.
 Beyond achieving a college degree, OYSP prepares participants to be active members of their communities, ready to assume leadership roles in co-constructing a quality life for themselves, their neighbors and their peers.

 The goals of the Oregon Young Scholars Program encompass ideas of building, expanding and stretching.
 They are: